 • A formal mechanism to provide support where it is most needed

 The agreement will be legally binding with real consequences for countries that don’t comply with the globally agreed upon treaty regulations designed to optimize its impact, but the treaty hasn’t been finalized.
-The final INC Plastic Treaty session is scheduled for November 2024 in Busan, Republic of Korea.
+The final Global Plastics Treaty session is scheduled for November 2024 in Busan, Republic of Korea.
 More than 2500 delegates from 170 member nations and 480+ organizations (including the PADI AWARE Foundation®) are participating in the treaty’s development.

 A net full of plastic pollution collectedfrom the ocean sits on a ship belonging to The Ocean Cleanup